Kansoo/wreq-js/README.md

 # node-wreq

-🚀 High-performance browser fingerprint bypass library using Rust for native TLS/HTTP2 impersonation.

-> **Node.js wrapper for [wreq](https://github.com/0x676e67/wreq)** — A powerful Rust HTTP client with browser impersonation capabilities.
+High-performance Node.js bindings for the Rust-based wreq HTTP client with native TLS and HTTP/2 browser impersonation.

-> **Note:** This is a fork of [will-work-for-meal/node-wreq](https://github.com/will-work-for-meal/node-wreq) with personal updates and more frequent dependency updates (wreq-util, etc.).
+Note: This is a personal fork of [will-work-for-meal/node-wreq](https://github.com/will-work-for-meal/node-wreq) with ongoing maintenance and faster dependency updates.

-## ✨ Features
+## Features

-- ⚡ **Native Performance** — 50-100x faster than curl-impersonate (no process spawning)
+- Native performance (no process spawning)
-- 🔒 **TLS Fingerprinting** — Perfect JA3/JA4 signatures matching real browsers
+- TLS fingerprinting (JA3/JA4) aligned with real browsers
-- 🌐 **HTTP/2 Fingerprinting** — Authentic SETTINGS frames, PRIORITY, and header ordering
+- HTTP/2 fingerprinting: SETTINGS, PRIORITY, and header ordering
-- 🎭 **Multiple Browser Profiles** — Chrome, Firefox, Safari, Edge, Opera, OkHttp (78+ profiles)
+- Multiple browser profiles (Chrome, Firefox, Safari, Edge, Opera, OkHttp)
-- 🔌 **WebSocket Support**
-- 📦 **Zero Dependencies** — Pure Rust with BoringSSL under the hood
+- WebSocket support
-- 💎 **TypeScript Support** — Full type definitions included
+- TypeScript definitions included
-- 🛡️ **Protection Bypass** — Cloudflare, Akamai, and other anti-bot systems

-## 🔧 How It Works
+## How It Works

-The library is a Node.js wrapper for **[wreq](https://github.com/0x676e67/wreq)** (Rust HTTP client) with **BoringSSL** (Google's TLS library — the same one used in Chrome) to create requests that are indistinguishable from real browsers at the network level.
+The library provides Node.js bindings over [wreq](https://github.com/0x676e67/wreq), a Rust HTTP client that uses BoringSSL to replicate browser network behavior at the TLS and HTTP/2 layers.

 ### Why It Works